 I am The Escape Artist and I am here to help you.

 If you are in debt or working a job you don’t like, then you are a prisoner.
-I can help you escape from the financial Prison Camp that so many of us have been trapped in…often without even knowing it.
+But I can help you escape from the financial Prison Camp that so many of us have been trapped in…often without even knowing it.

 Financial independence (FI) means you have enough money to never have to work again.
-You are allowed to keep on working if you want but you have the ability either to either politely decline your boss’ less reasonable requests or, even better, be your own boss.
+You are allowed to keep on working if you want…but you can then either politely decline your boss’ less reasonable requests or, even better, be your own boss.

 Why might I be able to help you?

-Well, I spent many years in the Prison Camp myself and I know how the system works.
+Well, I spent many years in the Prison Camp and I know how the system works.
 I wanted freedom, so I hatched a plan and began to dig.
-I paid off my mortgage when I was 32, built up my investment portfolio and then quit my corporate job in March 2014 at the age of 43 when I’d made enough not to work any more.
+I paid off my mortgage when I was 32, built up my investment portfolio and then quit my job in 2014 at the age of 43 when I’d made enough not to have to work any more.

 You, lucky reader, have that commanding officer and here is the plan.